liquidcyro/very-first-sh-script/README.md

-# very-first-sh-script
-this WILL work on nothing lol
+run this for free robucs